User25514/Santi-Logger/Privacy.md

 ## 6. Data Sharing and Subprocessors

-We do not sell, rent, or share your data with third parties.
+VRCat and the bot developer do not sell, rent, or share your data with third parties.

-We may disclose data only:
+The bot developer may disclose data only:

 - To comply with legal obligations
 - To protect the safety, rights, or property of others
 - At the explicit request of the data subject

-We may use subprocessors (e.g., cloud storage providers) in the future.
+The bot developer may use subprocessors (e.g., cloud storage providers) in the future.
 Any subprocessors will process data under strict confidentiality agreements and GDPR-aligned terms.

 ## 7. Your Rights Under UK GDPR